KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 &ndash; [Apple SFSafariViewController docs](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) <small>(June 2022)</small>

+**Introducing `App-Bound Domains`**

+[App-Bound Domains](https://webkit.org/blog/10882/app-bound-domains/) is an excellent new `WebKit` feature to make it possible for developers to offer a safer in-app browsing experience when using `WKWebView`.
+As an app developer, you can define which domains your app can access, and all web requests will be restricted to those domains.
+To disable the protection, a user would have to explicitly disable it in the iOS settings app.

+App-Bound Domains went live with iOS 14 (~1.5 years ago), however to this day, it's only an opt-in option for developers, meaning the vast majority of iOS apps don't make use of this feature.

+> If the developers of SocialApp **want a better user privacy experience** they have two paths forward:
+> - Use `SafariViewController` instead of `WKWebView` for in-app browsing. `SafariViewController` protects user data from SocialApp by loading pages outside of SocialApp’s process space.
+SocialApp can guarantee it is giving its users the best available user privacy experience while using SafariViewController.
+> - Opt-in to App-Bound Domains.
+The additional `WKWebView` restrictions from App-Bound Domains ensure that SocialApp is not able to track users using the APIs outlined above.

+I highlighted the `"want a better user privacy experience"` part, as this is the missing piece: App-Bound Domains should be a requirement for all iOS apps, since the social media apps are the ones injecting the tracking code.

-**A few immediate steps to take:**
+**A few immediate steps for Apple to take:**

-Update the App Review Rules to require the use of `SFSafariViewController` when displaying any third party websites.
+Update the App Review Rules to require the use of `SFSafariViewController` or [App-Bound Domains](https://webkit.org/blog/10882/app-bound-domains/) when displaying any third party websites.

-- The only exception should be browser apps
+- There should be only a few exception (like browser apps) that have an extra permission screen
 - First-party websites/content can still be displayed using the `WKWebView` class, as they are often used for UI elements, or the app actually modifying their first party content (e.g. auto-dismissing of their own cookie banners)

+I've also submitted a radar ([rdar://38109139](https://openradar.appspot.com/radar?id=4963695432040448)) to Apple 4 years ago.

 ### For Meta

-Do what WhatsApp is already doing: Using Safari or `SFSafariViewController` for all third party websites.
+Do what Meta is already doing with WhatsApp: Using Safari or `SFSafariViewController` for all third party websites.

 ## Hijacking.report website